-Flatracks are a useful alternative to standard containers, as these muscular steel platforms can be used to containerise heavy, tall, wide, oddly shaped or otherwise unwieldy cargo.
-At Royal Wolf, our steel flatracks feature either rigid or foldable ends that can be used to help secure cargo in place and protect it during transit.
-Other features, such as collapsible walls, can be added to your flatrack to maximise their effectiveness.
-Our experts can help you choose and install the accessories needed to transport the kind of cargo you deal with on a daily basis.
-Many of these accessories can be collapsed or removed, allowing a single flatrack to handle a variety of types of cargo.
+Flat rack containers are a useful alternative to standard containers, as these muscular steel platforms can be used to containerise heavy, tall, wide, or otherwise unwieldy cargo.
+At Royal Wolf, our steel flat rack containers feature either rigid or foldable ends that can be used to help secure cargo in place and protect it during transit.
+Other features, such as collapsible walls, can be added to your flat rack container to maximise their effectiveness and make load and un-loading easier.

-Currently, our flatracks come in 20ft and 40ft varieties, with decks made of steel or wood (though we can provide you with non-standard deck sizes if standard models won’t accommodate your cargo needs).
+Flatrack containers come in 20ft and 40ft varieties, with decks made of steel or wood (though we can provide you with non-standard deck sizes if standard models won’t accommodate your cargo needs).
 We can also supply chains, winches, straps and leaf or coil spring collapsible posts if needed to help you assist in securing your cargo for health and safety requirements.

-The side loader truck delivers the container by picking it up from the trucks tray at each end of the unit and lowering it onto the site directly next to the trucks’ tray.
+The Swinglift truck delivers the container by picking it up from the trucks tray at each end of the unit and lowering it onto the site directly next to the trucks’ tray.
 This method is ideal for delivery of containers that need to fit into constricted spaces.
 It is important to consider which way the container should be loaded onto the truck as it can only be unloaded from the right hand (drivers’) side.